-- Enable easy conversion of the raw data into right insight to aid in better business decisions.
+- Enable easy conversion of the raw data into the right insight to aid in better business decisions.

-With an understanding of the above, we started by looking at various options we have readily got and could not help but think about the platforms we are familiar with such as Oracle, SQL Server, Teradata etc., that have become ubiquitous and skill set of such technologies can be found very easily.
+With an understanding of the above, we started by looking at various options we have readily got and could not help but think about the platforms we are familiar with such as Oracle, SQL Server, Teradata, etc., that have become ubiquitous and skill set of such technologies can be found very easily.
 We quickly figured out that these traditional relational database systems cannot deliver the kind of analytics the current businesses demand.
 The old systems were not built for that purpose.
-They are “stone age” systems when speaking of the “new age” analytic requirements including but not limited to prescriptive, predictive or the good old descriptive analytics.
-Add to that list the text analytics, exploratory analytics, machine learning etc. that have started to become the norm of late.
+They are “stone age” systems when speaking of the “new age” analytic requirements including but not limited to prescriptive, predictive, or the good old descriptive analytics.
+Add to that list the text analytics, exploratory analytics, machine learning, etc. that have started to become the norm of late.

 Looking at how the traditional database management systems are built, most of them are SMP i.e. Symmetric Multi-Processing systems, designed to share resources amongst the various processes.
-These kind of designs have practical limitations when it comes to scaling for both “data and performance” as
+These kinds of designs have practical limitations when it comes to scaling for both “data and performance” as

-- They cannot work with tons of data requiring serious processing horse power.
+- They cannot work with tons of data requiring serious processing horsepower.

-- Neither can they support ad-hoc, on demand, interactive analytics requiring rapid iterations.
+- Neither can they support ad-hoc, on-demand, interactive analytics requiring rapid iterations.

 New Age Systems:

 The technological breakthroughs in the last decade have produced systems that are built to address the shortcomings of the traditional systems.
 Specifically, the MPP i.e. Massively Parallel Processing systems, with shared-nothing architecture do a great job of leveraging the hardware and building systems that can scale up and scale out for both data and performance.
-A few notable solutions built on this idea are Apache Hadoop, IBM Netezza, Teradata Aster, EMC Greenplum, Actian Matrix and SAP HANA among others.
+A few notable solutions built on this idea are Apache Hadoop, IBM Netezza, Teradata Aster, EMC Greenplum, Actian Matrix, and SAP HANA among others.

-The other software only systems such as Actian Matrix or SAP HANA work well when it comes to scaling up for performance or data volumes as they
+The other software-only systems such as Actian Matrix or SAP HANA work well when it comes to scaling up for performance or data volumes as they

 - Built to address requirements of ad-hoc querying